Sample-Optimal Quantum Estimators for Pure-State Trace Distance and Fidelity via Samplizer: Introduction

 We summarize the complexity of pure-state trace distance and fidelity estimations in \cref{tab:cmp}.

 Our quantum algorithm in \cref{thm:main} is quite different from the quantum query algorithm proposed in \cite{Wan24} and those under the framework of the SWAP test.
 Its key component is a \textit{samplized} phase estimation of the product of two Householder reflections.
-To this end, we also extend the \textit{samplizer} (for mixed states) employed in \cite{WZ24} to \textit{multi-samplizer for pure states}, which is an algorithmic tool of independent interest.
+To this end, we also extend the \textit{samplizer} (for mixed states) employed in \cite{WZ24} to \textit{(multi-)samplizer for pure states}, which is an algorithmic tool of independent interest.

-\paragraph{Organization of this paper.} We will introduce the techniques in our quantum algorithm in \cref{sec:overview}, and give a brief review of related work in \cref{sec:relatedwork}.
+\paragraph{Organization of this paper.} We will introduce the techniques in our quantum algorithm and the optimality of our (multi-)samplizer for pure states in \cref{sec:overview}, and give a brief review of related work in \cref{sec:relatedwork}.
 Preliminaries are given in \cref{sec:preliminary}.
-A meta-algorithm using Householder reflections will be presented in \cref{sec:est-refl}.
+A meta-algorithm using Householder reflections for estimating the trace distance and fidelity will be presented in \cref{sec:est-refl}.
 The samplizer for pure states will be defined and implemented in \cref{sec:samplizer}.
 The complete algorithm will be presented in \cref{sec:algo}.
 Optimality and lower bounds will be shown in \cref{sec:optimal}.